 |Hysterectomy||Yes||N/A||Stops bleeding||N/A||One procedure, permanent||N/A||Perfect: 100%|

 It’s recommended that you use two types of contraceptive methods to help boost your protection against pregnancy and protects against STIs.
 For example, you can use the birth control pill in addition to condoms.
 It’s important to remember that while only those born with a uterus (most of whom were assigned female at birth) can get pregnant, anyone can get an STI.
 If you have unprotected penile-vaginal sexual intercourse and come in contact with semen you are always at risk for pregnancy and sexual intercourse with a partner of any anatomy, put you at risk for STIs.
 If you practice safer sex, limiting your number of partners, making sure you get tested for STIs to know each other’s status and making informed decisions about contraception, you can greatly lower your risk.

 Examples of contraceptive methods:

 An Intra-Uterine Device (IUD) is a small, T-shaped device that is inserted through the vagina and cervix into the uterus by your healthcare provider, to prevent pregnancy.

 There are more than one kind of IUD.
 Some IUDs (Mirena®, Skyla®, Kyleena®, and Liletta™), contain the hormone levonorgestrel (a type of progesterone).
-IUDs that contain hormones (levonorgestrel), do a great job of making uterine bleeding much lighter or in some cases cause it to go away entirely.
-IUDs are over 99% effective in preventing pregnancy, this mean that’s if 100 people use an IUD, less than 1 person will become pregnant in year.
+IUDs that contain hormones (levonorgestrel), do a great job of making uterine bleeding much lighter, or in some cases cause it to go away entirely.
+IUDs are over 99% effective in preventing pregnancy.
+This means that’s if 100 people use an IUD, less than 1 person will become pregnant in year.